ophian/serendipity_event_staticpage/README.md

 - [x] Added new config option to show last_modified or created_on date in plugin_staticpage.tpl (needs to change templates with already supplied files!)
 - [x] Applied some plain button changes for 2.0 previously bumped as 4.06
 - [x] Added a responsive custom (mobile) template, to replace the old 'no Template' (previously named 'All Fields' form)
-- [x] finalize the version stylesheets for this
+- [x] Finalize the version stylesheets for this
-- [x] finalize 'backend_staticpage.tpl' for Serendipity 2.0 only usage
+- [x] Finalize 'backend_staticpage.tpl' for Serendipity 2.0 only usage
-- [x] keep 'old_staticpage_backend.tpl' for previous S9y versions
+- [x] Keep 'old_staticpage_backend.tpl' for previous S9y versions
 - [x] Reworked default form template by switching new_backend
 - [x] Added new 'pagetype' typeform template
 - [x] Set required S9y version to 1.6, due to smarty usage in sequencer 'pageorder' drag&drop